 White Sands is situated between the towns of Las Cruces to the west and Alamogordo to the east.
 The latter is a quick fifteen minute drive away.
 Both towns offer small motels and privately owned Airbnbs.

 Camping overnight in an RV or camper van inside the park is not allowed.
-Rangers clear out the parking lots and close the gates and the end of each day.
+Rangers make the rounds at closing and clear out the parking lots.
 Backcountry camping in the dunes (with a permit) is not available at the time of this writing, but could be available again by the time you read this.
 Check the White Sands camping page for the latest permit information and availability.

 Opening and closing times

 White Sands has firm opening and closing times with a single, gated entrance and exit by the main road.
 Park rangers open and close the gate at fixed times.
 Though rare, the park also closes for missile tests from a nearby military base.

 For photographers, the park's opening and closing times can conflict with golden hour and blue hour photography.
 Just when the light is getting good at the end of the day, it may be time to pack your camera and leave.

 There are however a few ways to work around this.

 One, plan your visit when the park closes an hour or more after sunset.
 For example, when I visited in late summer / early fall, sunset was at 7:30pm, and the park closed at 9pm.
 This provided plenty of time for me to capture golden hour, blue hour, hike back to my vehicle, and drive out before the gates closed.